Ruibin-Liu/GPU-CpHMD-Docker/README.md

-# GPU-CpHMD-Docker
+# iTitrate-Docker

-GPU-CpHMD, developed in [ComputChem LLC](https://www.computchem.com/),  is a software to run the GPU version of the Continuous Constant pH Molecular Dynamics simulations in Amber software.
+iTitrate, developed in [ComputChem LLC](https://www.computchem.com/),  is a software to run the GPU version of the Continuous Constant pH Molecular Dynamics simulations in Amber software.
 It prepares CpHMD-ready PDB structures from protein crystal structures, stages CpHMD simulations, and generates pK<sub>a</sub> related results.
 Moreover, it provides a web GUI to control simulation parameters, monitor processes, and visualize results.
 We have Docker images privately stored on AWS ECR which can run directly if `Docker` and `docker-compose` are installed properly in your local GPU-enabled machines.
 This repository, GPU-CpHMD-Docker, is for step-by-step instructions on how to use the Docker images.

 ## Step 0.
 Contact us